 - Tenants share the transports provided by the system.
 They are not allowed to create their own transports.

 This section describes how the multi tenancy architecture described above works in a request dispatching scenario.

 When a Carbon server receives a request, the message is first received by the handlers and dispatchers defined for the server configuration (i.e. super tenant).
 The server configuration may include handlers that implement cross tenant policies and Service Level Agreement (SLA) management.
 For example, a priority based dispatcher can be applied at this stage to offer differentiated qualities of service to different clients.
 Once the relevant handlers and dispatchers are applied, the request is sent to the tenant to which it is addressed.
 Then the message dispatchers and handlers specific to that tenant will be applied.

 The following example further illustrates how message dispatching is carried out in a multi tenant server.

 For example, two tenants named foo.com and bar.com may deploy a service named MyService.
 When this service is hosted on the two tenants, they would have the following URLs.

 The name of the tenant in the URL allows the tenant to be identified when the Carbon server receives a message which is addressed to a specific client.
 Alternatively, you may configure a CNAME record in DNS (Domain Name System) as an alias for this information.

 If a request is addressed to the

 The multi tenancy architecture described above mainly refers to a scenario where a single instance of a Carbon server acts as a single multi tenant node.
-In a situation where a very high load of requests are handles, you may need multiple multi tenant nodes.
+In a situation where a very high load of requests are handled, you may need multiple multi tenant nodes.
 In order to operate with multiple multi tenant nodes, you need load balancing.
 The load balancer you use also needs to be tenant-aware.
-See Tenant Aware Load Balancing Using the WSO2 Elastic Load Balancer for further information.